Writing: Colin Le Sueur

 Amy: I’ll take the hit since I’ve got decent defence.

-The warden rolls a 5 on his d6 for damage.
-He subtracts Lind’s defence rating of 2 from the damage.
+The Warden rolls a 5 on their d6 for damage.
+They subtract Lind’s defence rating of 2 from the damage.

 Warden: Oof!
 You take 3 points of damage.

 Amy: Grr, that’s it.
 I clutch the runic focus tightly and weave a tale of Thor the thunderer.
 Lightning spear!